The Eliza Effect is an indie band from Louisville, Kentucky.

 The most impressive talent of Robert Smith and his band is their alchemy of making lyrically sappy love songs somehow sound both celebratory and sad at the same time.
 Just Like Heaven, In Between Days, Pictures of You, Friday I'm In Love..
 Great songs, classics - how do they do it?

 In high school Disintegration was the jam.
-Johnny Depp (circa 21 Jump St.) hairdo, wearing all black, puppy love heartache.
-Driving around in my Jetta with the Alpine deck and a full Case Logic of CDs and tapes.
+Wearing all black, driving around in my Jetta with the Alpine deck and a full Case Logic of CDs and tapes.

 These days I find myself more drawn to A Forest.
 It starts with such patience, building up in the intro, by the time the bass comes in you are hypnotized.
 So minimal you hear every instrument clearly, but the overall effect is a massive vast space that drips with somber.
 Still somehow uplifting.